dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

     ## creates a new Assembly named data1
     ipyrad -n data1

 .. parsed-literal::

     New file `params-data1.txt` created in /home/deren/Documents/ipyrad

 As you can see, this created a new default params file for our Assembly.
-Next use a text editor to make the following changes to ``params-data1.txt``.
+Next use a text editor to make the changes below inside ``params-data1.txt``.
 All other parameters can be left at their default values for now.

 .. parsed-literal::